Command control is an essential element of the Operations Road Show layout.

 the radio throttles were impaired.
 This is in recognition of the fact

-that radio interference from outside sources is a variable are unable
+that radio interference from outside sources is a variable we are unable

 Taking a "belt and suspenders" approach to ensuring that

-we could continue to operate in the event of failure of a radio system component,
+we can continue to operate in the event of failure of a radio system component,

-we installed a second UR91 radio receiver panel in the Delphi/Clymers corner
+we have a second UR91 radio receiver in the Delphi/Clymers corner

 of the layout.
-This provides an installed spare that we can bring up if anything
+This provides an installed spare that we can bring up quickly if anything

 should happen to the "main" UR91 located at Lafayette Junction.